WebOfTrustInfo/rwot7-toronto/README.md

-This repository contains documents related to RWOT7, the seventh Rebooting the Web of Trust design workshop, which is to run in the Toronto area on the week of September 24th, 2018.
+This repository contains documents related to RWOT7, the seventh Rebooting the Web of Trust design workshop, which is to run in the Toronto area on September 26th-September 28th, 2018.
 The goal of the workshop is to generate five technical white papers and/or proposals on topics decided by the group that would have the greatest impact on the future.

 _Please see the [Web of Trust Info website](http://www.weboftrust.info/) for more information about our community.
-A link will soon be available to register for this event._
+Please visit [Eventbrite](https://rwot7.eventbrite.com/) to register._

 ##  Topics & Advance Readings